uzuko01/vscode-extension-for-zowe/docs/Conformance-Guide-draft.md

 1. (Required): No Zowe CLI plugin installation requirement: **If the extender makes use of a Zowe CLI profile other than the Zowe Explorer default `zosmf` then the extension must not make any assumptions that a matching Zowe CLI plugin has been installed in the Zowe Explorer user's environment.**

-   In other words the extension must be full self-contained including all the code of the Zowe CLI Plugin that implements the new profile.
-This will not only simplify the end user experience, but also ensures that the extension can run in other VS Code compatible environments such as Cloud IDEs such as Eclipse Che.
+   In other words the extension must be self-contained including all the code of the Zowe CLI Plugin that implements the new profile.
+This will not only simplify the end user experience, but also ensures that the extension can run in other VS Code compatible environments such as Cloud IDEs like Eclipse Che.
 For VS Code extensions Zowe Explorer provides APIs to call that ensure that the users can store and access such new profiles in Zowe home directory folders and secure credentials store, which should be used or an equivalent needs to be provided.
 To test this requirement a user shall be able start the extension and use it without having Nodejs and Zowe CLI installed locally.

 1. (Required) Publication tag: **If the extension is published in a public catalog or marketplace such as Npmjs, Open-VSX, or VS Code Marketplace then it must use the tag or keyword "Zowe" so it can be found when searching for Zowe and be listed with other Zowe offerings.**